Massachusetts

 Asian Longhorned Beetle Report

-All reports will be investigated, and you may be contacted by a state inspector for a site visit if we feel further investigation is necessary.
-We thank you for your assistance with preventing the establishment Asian longhorned beetle in our state.
+All reports will be investigated, and you may be contacted by a state inspector for a site visit if a follow-up is necessary.
+We thank you for your assistance with preventing the further spread of Asian longhorned beetle in our state.

 First Name: